yunkunrao/tendermint.com/content/docs/guides/using-tendermint.md

 This is a guide to using the `tendermint` program from the command line.
-It assumes only that you [have tendermint installed](/intro/getting-started/install) and have some rudimentary idea of what Tendermint and TMSP are.
+It assumes only that you [have tendermint installed](/intro/getting-started/install) and have some rudimentary idea of what Tendermint and ABCI are.

 You can see the help menu with `tendermint --help`, and the version number with `tendermint version`.